Monotone Missing Data: A Blessing and a Curse: Identifiability Gained under Monotonicity

 Intuitively, Theorems~\ref{thm:colluders_one_option3} and \ref{thm:colluders_one_option4} operate almost identically when $R_{\+ W} \subset \pa[\sG](R_Y)$, because the partially observed variables $\+ W^{(1)}$ essentially act as an observed proxy in Theorem~\ref{thm:colluders_one_option4} in such cases.
 In the second example scenario depicted in Figure~\ref{fig:thm5ex2}, we have that $R_{W} \not\in \pa[\sG](R_Y)$.
 Now, the required conditional independence restrictions are

 which hold in the m-DAG.
 We can write

 and thus obtain $p(R_Y|X^{(1)},Z^{(1)},R_W=1,R_X = 1)$ as in the first example.

 It is important to keep in mind the functional relationships between response indicators when considering d-separation statements under monotone missing data.
 For example, in Figure~\ref{fig:example2a} it is the case that $Y^{(1)} \independent R_Y \cond R_X$ if there is no monotonic relationship between $R_X$ and $R_Y$ irrespective of the values of $R_X$ and $R_Y$.
 However, if the monotonic relationship is present, the conditional independence only holds only if $R_X = 1$ because only then is $R_Y$ a true random variable.
 We note that in Theorems~\ref{thm:colluders_one_option1}--\ref{thm:colluders_one_option4}, we only use the conditional independence statements implied by d-separation under the value assignment of $\min R_{\+ C} = 1$, thus avoiding false implications of conditional independence due to the functional relationships arising from monotone missingness.
 However, if there are other monotonic relationships present in the missing data model than those related to the colluder structure, then it may be the case that the required conditional independence properties no longer hold even if implied by d-separation due to the functional relationships induced by monotonicity.
+One might also consider D-separation \citep{Geiger_1990} that takes into account deterministic variables.
+However, D-separation may also lead to false conclusions about conditional independence under monotonicity, as monotonicity only enforces determinism for a subset of value assignments of the response indicators.

 As a tool for full law identification, Theorems~\ref{thm:colluders_zero}--\ref{thm:colluders_one_option4} should be applied to identify the conditional distributions of response indicators that are colluded.
 If all conditional distributions of colluded response indicators can be identified in this way, we can attempt to identify the remaining conditional distributions of response indicators using existing methods \citep[e.g.,][]{pmlr-v115-bhattacharya20b}.